surifirstpin/AcuBI_Technical_Documents/Version.6/SQL Runner.md

 -  Click  **Download**  to download the data retrieved.

-- Total **numbers of rows** fetched is displayed at the bottom of the screen.
+- Total **Numbers of Rows** fetched is displayed at the bottom of the screen.

 -  A maximum  **Record limit**  of 5000 can be fetched at a time.